“Who is responsible for a 30% increase in the budget during the development process and should suffer losses?”

 All parts (sprints) are worked out and planned gradually.
 The client receives intermediate results and decides what to do next.

 Product decisions can be made jointly, or additional specialists can be added to the team.
-The client can influence the team composition, the level of experience of developers, and the development methodology.
+The client can influence the team composition, the level of the developers’ experience, and the development methodology.

 The team composition and the involvement of each of its members are determined.
 For example, a developer can be engaged for a full month or for 80 hours during the month.